Owlsland in April

 woodpecker There's very loud persistent intermittent drumming as the woodpecker lays claim to his territory.

-The reason for Owlsland's name!
-One of the many Little Owls you can hear calling now. little owl on old farmhouse
+The reason for Owlsland's name - one of the many Little Owls you can hear calling now.
+Another one of Dr. Richard's super photographs, thank you! little owl on old farmhouse

 cretzschmar's bunting This chap calling from the topmost branch is Cretzschmar's bunting